 Lean supply chain management is not exclusively for those companies who manufacture products, but by businesses who want to streamline their processes by eliminating waste and non-value added activities.
-Companies have a number of areas in their supply chain where waste can be identified as time, costs, or inventory.
+Companies have a number of areas in their value chain where waste can be identified as time, costs, or inventory.
 To create a leaner supply chain companies must examine each area of the supply chain.

 Many businesses have complex purchasing operations because they believe that their purchasing needs are complex, but this is not always true.
 Large companies often have corporate purchasing groups as well as local purchasing, which means that their headquarters may have a purchasing department that dictates policy to the local purchasing groups.

 Quite often, the purchasing function at the corporate headquarters is duplicated, at least in part, at the lower level resulting in a waste of resources.
 By having two purchasing departments, corporate and local, vendors can often receive conflicting information.
 Vendors might be given different contracts, one from corporate central as well as local contracts that can lead to variations in prices depending on location.

 Businesses are looking for new technologies to assist them in improving procurement processes.
 These include internet-based purchasing that allows requisitioners to purchase items from the vendor's catalogs containing company-wide contract prices.
 Changes in payment options to vendors can also streamline processes.
 Companies that use a two-way match, which is payment on receipt rather than payment on an invoice can reduce resources in their purchasing department as well as improve supplier relationships.